-Lunch and discussion of the paper will begin at 12:00 p.m. and meets in the Center for Government and International Relations (CGIS) South, room 050 for the 2015-2016 academic year (except for the first two sessions, which are in CGIS Knafel 401).
-Contact WoGPoP coordinator David Romney (dromney AT fas.harvard.edu) with questions or to be added to the listserve.
+The working group meets approximately every other week on Fridays (see calendar).
+Lunch and discussion of the paper begin at 12:00 p.m. in the Center for Government and International Relations (CGIS) South, room 050 (except for the graduate student session on 10/28, which will be held in CGIS Knafel 401).
+Contact WoGPoP coordinator David Romney (dromney AT fas.harvard.edu) with questions or to be added to the listserv.